Alternative Treatment Options

-In order to place a tooth-supported bridge, there must be at least one tooth on either side of the missing teeth.
-These adjacent teeth are cut down to fit and cement the bridge in place, which compromises the long-term health of the natural teeth.
+- In order to place a tooth-supported bridge, there must be at least one tooth on either side of the missing teeth.
+These adjacent teeth are prepared to fit and cement the bridge in place.

 Replacing All of the Teeth

 - Dentures are the traditional method for replacing all of the teeth.
 If this is the best option for you, your dentist will provide the prosthesis.